microsoft/AISkillsForWindows/doc/Microsoft.AI.Skills.SkillInterface.md

  # Windows Skill Interface Documentation

- The *Microsoft.AI.Skills.SkillInterfacePreview* namespace provides a set of base interfaces to be extended by all *skills* as well as classes and helper methods for skill implementers on Windows.
+ The *Microsoft.AI.Skills.SkillInterface* namespace provides a set of base interfaces to be extended by all *skills* as well as classes and helper methods for skill implementers on Windows.

  ### Important concepts